SambaSowe/Personal/AguaClara_Interactive_Tutorial.md

 1. Below, write a Python print function with a different string using syntax highlighting:

+`print('Black Panther is a great movie')`

+2. Now write a block of Python code for that same print statement:
 ```python
 print('Black Panther is a great movie')
 ```
-2. Now write a block of Python code for that same print statement:

-print('Black Panther is a great movie')

 ## LaTeX Equations